The Alaska Medicaid Coordinated Care Initiative Is Here to Help

 In order to better assure appropriate use of

 medical services, improved health outcomes, and to better control

 increasing Medicaid costs, the State Division of Health Care Services is

 undertaking this 24-month project.
 The Alaska Medicaid Coordinated Care

 Initiative will provide case management and care coordination for this

 The Division’s Quality Assurance team has issued

 an RFP for case management services, which will be awarded during the

-summer of 2014.
+winter of 2014.
 The implementation of case management services is

 vendor(s) will provide one-on-one case management services that will be